imanuelgittens/javascript-studies/Course-06-Introduction-To-Javascript-And-Modern-Web-Development/Section-03-Getting-Started-With-JavaScript/questions.md

 *Describe how the JavaScript built-in functions `apply` and `call` work.
 Use examples to demonstrate how each one works.*

 In order to understand how **call** and **apply** work, we must first understand that functions in JavaScript are objects as well.
-Like all other objects, they have access to certain methods (**call** and **apply** are town of these methods).
+Like all other objects, they have access to certain methods (**call** and **apply** are two of these methods).
 These methods allow us to define what the `this` variable points to when executing a function.
 Let's look at an example:

 	var person = {
 		firstname: 'John',